brean/Game-Dev-Intro/README.md

 # Game Dev Intro

-(WORK-IN-PROGRESS, link to presentation and Video comming soon...)

 Explainations on how to generally create a game for a Game Jam... from inside a game engine.

 ## Asset Credits